dimitri-nicolo/calico/carrotctl/README.md

 ## Retrieve a license from database

-`carrotctl list --name=boxy-box-inc` will list all key license fields for all the licenses issued for a customer name matching `boxy-box-inc*`
+`carrotctl list --customer=boxy-box-inc` will list all key license fields for all the licenses issued for a customer name matching `boxy-box-inc*`

-It will list `CustomerID` for each license issued for that customer, which can be used to retrieve the license with `carrotctl retrieve --cid=<customer-id>` command.
+It will list `CustomerID` for each license issued for that customer, which can be used to retrieve the license with `carrotctl retrieve --licenseuuid=<license-uuid>` command.

-Each license has a unique customer ID (UUID), even if it is for the same customer.
+Each license has a unique ID (LICENSEUUID), even if it is for the same customer.

 ### Example